 This means engaging your back, your glutes and your thighs — your center of power.
 Try moves like the hundred, the roll up, the rollover and spine stretch to set your center on fire and create strength to carry you throughout your sweat session and entire day.

-Lengthen Your Legs
+Tone Your Legs

-Pilates mat work is excellent for toning and sculpting long, lean legs.
+Pilates mat work is excellent for sculpting lean legs.
 In just about 15 minutes, you can do several leg-focused exercises multiple times per week and get a big bang for your buck.
 Adams likes the side kick series among others, as well as single- and double-leg kicks.
 "Expect to be sore afterward," she says.
 "You'll feel your inner and outer thighs, as well as your glutes."

 Other challenging moves to try include bridges, swimmers and grasshopper.
 As usual, remember to engage your core!